apache/drill/_docs/performance-tuning/query-plans-and-tuning/050-sort-based-and-hash-based-memory-constrained-operators.md

 ##Memory Allocation

-Drill evenly splits the available memory among all instances of the Sort, Hash Aggregate, and Hash Join operators.
+Drill evenly splits the available memory among all instances of the spillable operators.
 When a query is parallelized, the number of operators is multiplied, which reduces the amount of memory given to each instance of the operators during a query.

 **Memory Allocation Configuration Options**

 The `planner.memory.max_query_memory_per_node` and `planner.memory.percent_per_query` options set the amount of memory that Drill can allocate to a query on a node.
 Both options are enabled by default.
 Of these two options, Drill picks the setting that provides the most memory.

-- **planner.memory.max_query_memory_per_node**
+- **planner.memory.max\_query\_memory\_per_node**
-The `planner.memory.max_query_memory_per_node` option, set at 2 GB by default, is the minimum amount of memory available to Drill per query on a node.
+The `planner.memory.max_query_memory_per_node` option is the minimum amount of memory available to Drill per query on a node.
 The default of 2 GB typically allows between two and three concurrent queries to run when the JVM is configured to use 8 GB of direct memory (default).
-When the memory requirement for Drill increases, the default of 2GB is constraining.
-You must increase the amount of memory for queries to complete, unless the setting for the planner.memory.percent_per_query option allows for Drill to use more memory.
+When the memory requirement for Drill increases, the default of 2 GB is constraining.
+You must increase the amount of memory for queries to complete, unless the setting for the `planner.memory.percent_per_query` option allows for Drill to use more memory.

-- **planner.memory.percent_per_query**
+- **planner.memory.percent\_per_query**
 Alternatively, the `planner.memory.percent_per_query` option sets the memory as a percentage of the total direct memory.
-For example, if the allocation is set to 10%, and the total direct memory is 128 GB, each query gets approximately 13 GB.
+The default is 5%.
+This value is only used when throttling is disabled.
+Setting the value to 0 disables the option.
+You can increase or decrease the value, however you should set the percentage well below the JVM direct memory to account for the cases where Drill does not manage memory, such as for the less memory intensive operators.

-The percentage is calculated using the following formula:
+       - The percentage is calculated using the following formula:

               (1 - non-managed allowance)/concurrency

-The non-managed allowance is an assumed amount of system memory that non-managed operators will use.
+       - The non-managed allowance is an assumed amount of system memory that non-managed operators will use.
 Non-managed operators do not spill to disk.
-The default non-managed allowance assumes 50% of the total system memory.
-And, the concurrency is the number of concurrent queries that may run.
-The default assumption is 10.
+The conservative assumption for the non-managed allowance is 50% of the total system memory.
+Concurrency is the number of concurrent queries that may run.
+The default assumption is 10 concurrent queries.

-Based on the default assumptions, the default value of 5% is calculated as follows:
+       - Based on the default assumptions, the default value of 5% is calculated, as shown:

             (1 - .50)/10 = 0.05

-This value is only used when throttling is disabled.
-Setting the value to 0 disables the option.
-You can increase or decrease the value, however you should set the percentage well below the JVM direct memory to account for the cases where Drill does not manage memory, such as for the less memory intensive operators.

 **Increasing the Available Memory**